nantrinh/web_quiz_engine/README.md

 See files in [`src/main/java/example/web_quiz_engine`](https://github.com/nantrinh/web_quiz_engine/tree/lesson_2/src/main/java/example/web_quiz_engine).

+Many thanks to [Aleksandr](https://hyperskill.org/profile/1948858) and [Arjun](https://hyperskill.org/profile/45563522) for their posted solutions.
+I could not implement a working solution myself so referred to the solutions for guidance.
+I felt that the course did not prepare me adequately to do this exercise.

-ResponseEntity represents an HTTP response, including headers, body, and status.
+NOTE: ResponseEntity represents an HTTP response, including headers, body, and status.
 While @ResponseBody puts the return value into the body of the response, ResponseEntity also allows us to add headers and status code.